mit-ll-ai-technology/maite/docs/source/explanation/protocols_current.rst

       from typing import runtime_checkable, Protocol

-      import jatic_toolbox.protocols as pr
+      import maite.protocols as pr
       import numpy as np
       import torch as tr
-      from jatic_toolbox.testing.pyright import pyright_analyze
+      from maite.testing.pyright import pyright_analyze
       from PIL import Image

 Array Objects
 -------------

-An :class:`~jatic_toolbox.protocols.ArrayLike` defines a common interface for objects that can be manipulated as arrays, regardless of the specific implementation.
+An :class:`~maite.protocols.ArrayLike` defines a common interface for objects that can be manipulated as arrays, regardless of the specific implementation.
 This allows code to be written in a more generic way, allowing it to work with different array-like objects without having to worry about the details of the specific implementation.
-With an :class:`~jatic_toolbox.protocols.ArrayLike` protocol, developers can write functions and algorithms that operate on arrays without defining the specific implementation of arrays to use.
+With an :class:`~maite.protocols.ArrayLike` protocol, developers can write functions and algorithms that operate on arrays without defining the specific implementation of arrays to use.

 This will improve code readability and maintainability, as well as make it easier to switch to different array implementations if needed.
-For example, developers can write functions that takes an :class:`~jatic_toolbox.protocols.ArrayLike` object as input and perform some mathematical operation on the elements.
-This function would work with any object that satisfies the :class:`~jatic_toolbox.protocols.ArrayLike` protocol, such as a numpy `ndarray`, a PyTorch `tensor`, or a custom object that implements the same methods and attributes as the :class:`~jatic_toolbox.protocols.ArrayLike` protocol.
-In addition, an :class:`~jatic_toolbox.protocols.ArrayLike` protocol is useful for providing type hints and improving code safety, as it can be used in conjunction with a static type checker to ensure that the correct types of objects are being passed as arguments.
+For example, developers can write functions that takes an :class:`~maite.protocols.ArrayLike` object as input and perform some mathematical operation on the elements.
+This function would work with any object that satisfies the :class:`~maite.protocols.ArrayLike` protocol, such as a numpy `ndarray`, a PyTorch `tensor`, or a custom object that implements the same methods and attributes as the :class:`~maite.protocols.ArrayLike` protocol.
+In addition, an :class:`~maite.protocols.ArrayLike` protocol is useful for providing type hints and improving code safety, as it can be used in conjunction with a static type checker to ensure that the correct types of objects are being passed as arguments.
 This can help catch errors before they cause problems at runtime.